How to receive a $25 Loblaw card after bread price-fixing arrangement

 The age of majority is 18 in Alberta, Manitoba, Ontario, P.E.I., Quebec and Saskatchewan.
 It is 19 in B.C., New Brunswick, Newfoundland, Nova Scotia and the three territories.

-They will also have to declare that they bought certain packaged bread products at one of the eligible banner stores in Canada before Mach 1, 2015, he said.
+They will also have to declare that they bought certain packaged bread products at one of the eligible banner stores in Canada before March 1, 2015, he said.

 Registration closes May 8.